 We’re no stranger to comfort foods (I’m talking about you, tater tot hotdish!) and easy-to-make meals, but Minnesota also offers unexpected discoveries, such as Indigenous and Asian foods, and crave-worthy dishes.
 So though our favorite foods may be off the beaten path, these tried-and-true favorites are tasty, homecooked and quintessentially Minnesotan.

 Cut like a brownie with ingredients like a cookie, dessert bars are something special to Minnesota.
 They can be fruity, like lemon and cherry pie bars, or salty, such as salted caramel bars.
-They can be cereal-based or peanut-butter based, like the beloved “Scotcheroos” (find the recipe on page 63) or “Special K Bars.”
+They can be cereal-based or peanut-butter based, like the beloved “Scotcheroos” or “Special K Bars.”

 Find dessert bars at the high school cafeteria, small group or around the dinner table.
 The options are truly endless.

 Minnesota is home to a large Hmong and Vietnamese community, which has made our great state a hot spot for pho (pronounced “fuh”).
 Pho, a Vietnamese noodle soup, is filled with rice noodles, vegetables, spices and meats.

 It is a national obsession and Minnesota is lucky to have several delicious pho spots and varieties around the Twin cities.
 Whether you are craving traditional pho or a modern variation, there’s a bowl for it all.

 Find traditional Vietnamese pho at Duc’s Restaurant, 783 Radio Drive #100B; 651.735.1044; ducsrestaurants.com.